How to buy Tencent (0700) shares in Australia

-Recently Tencent has paid out, on average, around 15.59% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 0.86% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Tencent shareholders could enjoy a 0.86% return on their shares, in the form of dividend payments.
-In Tencent's case, that would currently equate to about HK$1.303 per share.
+Recently Tencent has paid out, on average, around 32.06% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 1.49% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Tencent shareholders could enjoy a 1.49% return on their shares, in the form of dividend payments.
+In Tencent's case, that would currently equate to about HK$2.123 per share.

-While Tencent's payout ratio might seem low, this can signify that Tencent is investing more in its future growth.
+While Tencent's payout ratio might seem fairly standard, it's worth remembering that Tencent may be investing much of the rest of its net profits in future growth.

 Have Tencent's shares ever split?

 Tencent's shares were split on a 5:1 basis on 15 May 2014.
 So if you had owned 1 share the day before the split, the next day you would own 5 shares.
 This wouldn't directly have changed the overall worth of your Tencent shares – just the quantity.
 However, indirectly, the new 80% lower share price could have impacted the market appetite for Tencent shares which in turn could have impacted Tencent's share price.

 Tencent share price volatility